Fed adopts new 'stress capital buffer' for large U.S. banks

 The final rule would integrate capital requirements stemming from the Fed’s annual bank stress tests with regular capital standards.

-Fed staff estimated the final rule would actually lead to somewhat higher capital requirements for the nation’s largest banks, like JPMorgan Chase (JPM.N) and Citigroup (C.N), and lower requirements for smaller institutions.
+Fed staff estimated the final rule would actually lead to somewhat higher capital requirements for the nation’s largest banks, like JPMorgan Chase and Citigroup, and lower requirements for smaller institutions.
+(Reporting by Pete Schroeder Editing by Chris Reese)